Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 And because mariners are off work for weeks at a time between assignments, many do not live near ports.
 When their next contracts begin, they travel to meet their ships, which could be docked a few states away or halfway around the world.
 That makes vaccine access a logistical nightmare.

+“Our workers fall between the cracks of state distribution,” said Don Marcus, president of the International Organization of Masters, Mates and Pilots.
+“Most of our members work on board ships that are in continual motion.
+They fly to join their ships.
+Access is a problem.”

-One of Crowley Maritime’s captains, Douglas said, was not eligible for a vaccine in New Hampshire, his home state.
+One of Crowley Maritime’s captains, Douglas said, was not eligible for a vaccination in New Hampshire, his home state.
 He ended up getting the shot in Jacksonville, Fla., before boarding the ship for his most recent voyage, then got his second shot at another Florida port several weeks later.

 Alaska, Hawaii and Puerto Rico have been more responsive to the need to vaccinate maritime workers, but most states have been hit-or-miss in their approach, Douglas said.

-Ed Hanley, the vice president for labor relations and marine safety and standards at Maersk, has argued in letters to state health officials that his crews should be treated as front-line workers because of the duties they perform aboard ships.
+Ed Hanley, the vice president for labor relations and marine safety and standards at Maersk Line Limited, has argued in letters to state health officials that his crews should be treated as front-line workers because of the duties they perform aboard ships.
 Hanley has sought access to vaccine shots for the mariners in charge of ships’ fire response teams and for those who have medical training.
 So far, the strategy has worked.

 “I don’t want to take the shot away from someone who’s deserving, but [covid-19] spreads like wildfire, and the ship will be out of commission at least two weeks, most of the time longer,” Hanley said.
-“When it’s tied up like that, everything that’s on board, all the medicine, the PPE, all the things that society needs to cope with this pandemic is also taken out of service.”
+“When it’s tied up like that, everything that’s on board, all the medicine, the [personal protective equipment], all the things that society needs to cope with this pandemic is also taken out of service.”

 The threat of the virus hangs heavy — not only in the risk of infection, but also in the steep consequences of disruption on a vessel.
 On such tightly crewed ships, having a single person out of action puts a significant strain on the rest.
 If the cook is sick, the crew still has to eat.
 Someone must always be standing watch.